 Cadwalader, Wickersham & Taft

-Cadwalader will stop paying partners, cut associate salaries by 25% and impose pay cuts of 10% to 25% on its staff in response to the coronavirus crisis and its impact on the economy, according to a March 31 firm memo.
+Cadwalader said in a March 31 firm memo that it would stop paying partners, cut associate salaries by 25% and impose pay cuts of 10% to 25% on its staff in response to the coronavirus crisis and its impact on the economy.

 Cahill Gordon & Reindel